 What fees do mortgage brokers charge?

 With this model, the broker charges a percentage of the mortgage that the applicant is taking out.
-Therefore, with higher value properties you could end up paying a lot more than the average mortgage broker fee.
+In this instance, buying a higher value property could mean you end up paying a lot more than the average mortgage broker fee.

-There are also a number of brokers who will use a combination of these models, for example, they might charge you an hourly rate and then also get commission from the lender.
+There are a number of brokers who will use a combination of these models, for example they might charge you an hourly rate and also get commission from the lender.

 Mortgage broker fees or commission – which is better?